The Complete Guide to Spearfishing in Melbourne

 Different species are available at different times of year:

-• King George Whiting — Year-round, peak in warmer months
+• King George Whiting — Year-round, peak in warmer months.
+Found over sandy bottoms and seagrass.
+Minimum size 27 cm, bag limit 20.

-• Calamari — Best in autumn and winter
+• Calamari (Southern Squid) — Best in autumn and winter (March–August).
+Found around seagrass and pier pylons.
+Bag limit 10.

 Getting Started Safely